splunk/public-o11y-docs/slo/create-slo.rst

         - Additional dimension names and values you want to apply this SLO to

 #.
-Define your SLO and how to measure it
+Define your SLO and how to measure it.

     .. list-table::
       :header-rows: 1